ucsf-wynton/wynton-website-hpc/docs/hpc/about/user-agreement.md

    to attempt to circumvent policies nor avoid restrictions imposed by the Wynton Operations team.

- * Under no circumstances are users to share their account and password with others.
+ * Accounts are personal, and login credentials must not be shared.

  * Users are prohibited from changing system-wide configurations on Wynton nodes.